Day Camp for Children

 What Not to Bring

-Video games, radios, any personal music or media playing devices, inappropriate literature, cell phones, weapons, etc. The church staff reserves final determination in the above cases.
+Video games, radios, personal music or media players, inappropriate literature, cell phones, weapons, etc. The church staff reserves the final determination in the above cases.

 Medications

-Any medications sent to the camp must be in the original container and must be accompanied by a note indicating the proper dosages and times and a signed permission to administer to the camper.
+Any medications sent to the camp must be in the original container, accompanied by a note indicating the proper dosages and times, and a signed permission to administer to the camper.

 Spread the Word About Summer Camp